The Calgary Herald

 Our Exotic Supercar lapping Sessions start at just $250 in our World Class, Aston Martin Vanquish, FFR Cobra repla-racers, Corvette, Ferrari Modena, Ford GT40, Lamborghini Gallardo and Porsche 911 Carrera sportscars.

 Additionally Racing Adventures Exotic Supercar fleet also delivers street drive tours in Las Vegas, California's Wine Country, plus up and down the Pacific Coast Highway in California.
+Don't forget the Barrett Jackson Auction and the Superbowl in Phoenix 2015!

 Stay in touch with us around the Net